Jayesh Rane: 2016 season

 The 2016 season began well for Rane.
 He started the club's first match of the season against the 2014 champions, Atlético de Kolkata, and he scored his first goal for the club which tied the match at the time 1–1.
 In the end, Chennaiyin could only come away from the match with a 2–2 draw.
 His performance during the match lead to Rane being named the "Emerging Player of the Match".

+Aizawl FC (loan)

+Following the appointment of former Mumbai FC head coach Khalid Jamil to Aizawl FC, Rane was signed by the club on loan from Mumbai FC for the 2016-17 I-League season, with the deal being confirmed on 5 January 2017.
+He made his debut for the club in a 1-1 draw away against East Bengal FC.
+He scored his first Aizawl FC goal in the Northeast Derby against Shillong Lajong, the eventual match-winning goal in the 63rd minute, sending the club to the top of the table.

+The club stayed at the top of the table, eventually winning the I-League after a 1-1 draw against Shillong Lajong in the final game of the season.
+This was a momentous occasion not just for the club, but for the entire region, as Aizawl became the first club from the north-east to win the I-League title.
+Rane was a key part of the team, playing every game of the season either in midfield, or out wide as a winger.

 ATK

 Rane was bought by Atletico de Kolkata in the draft for the 2017 season in ISL.
 He played 13 games in the season without registering a goal or an assist.
 He signed a contract extension on 20 March 2018 with the club.
 On 2 December, in the match against Chennaiyin FC he scored his first goal for his club ATK.

 Bengaluru FC

 In July 2021, Rane moved to Bengaluru FC and debuted on 15 August in a 1–0 win over Maldivian side Club Eagles, in 2021 AFC Cup playoffs.
 In that match, he scored the winner.